ullebe1/dagensdatalog/README.md

 -   /app/db.json

 ## Admin login

-to login to the admin page use "admin" and "password".
+To login to the admin page use "admin" and "password".
 To specify the admin login use the enviroment variables "ADMIN_USER" and "ADMIN_PASSWORD".

+## Slogans

+Feel free to add new slogans in the slogans.txt file.
+Slogans are separated by newline.